A work zone in Nevada is a construction area where certain traffic violations carry double penalties. Some of these traffic offenses include:

 - there was no traffic offense

-No matter the circumstances, traffic defendants should be careful to handle their ticket in a timely manner.
+No matter the circumstances, traffic defendants should be careful to handle their tickets in a timely manner.
 Otherwise, they risk getting a bench warrant and being arrested at any time.

 In this article, our Las Vegas traffic ticket attorneys will discuss:

-- 1. What are work zones in Las Vegas, NV?
+- 1. What are work zones in Las Vegas, Nevada?